rajsinghbagri/rajsinghbagri.github.io/README.md

 <br>
 • Led the 44 Cadets in Cultural activities held in Maharashtra Eng.
 REGT. at IIT Bombay

+### **Overall Coordinator**
+### Eduride India
+Eduride is a group of changemakers who are trying to bridge the resource gap in India's education system.
+• Recognized by Ministry of Education, Government of India, Student lives impacted: <strong>600+ donation:14lac INR within 5 days </strong> of campaign.

 ---

 ## Education

 ### **Indian Institute of Technoloy Bombay**
 ### B.Tech, Metallurgical Engineering(2018-2022)

 ---